The Complexity of Recognizing Facets for the Knapsack Polytope: Introduction

-Despite the \DP-completeness of the facet-recognition problem associated with the KP, one can recognize specific facets of the KP in polynomial time.
-In Theorem~1 of the paper \cite{balas1975facets}, Balas shows that for an inequality with only binary coefficients on the left-hand side, whether this inequality is facet-defining for a knapsack polytope can be determined in polynomial time.
-In this paper, we further extend this result to a more general scenario: as long as the inequality has a constant number of distinct positive coefficients, the corresponding KNAPSACK FACETS can be solved in polynomial time.
-In fact, we will show that, the KNAPSACK FACETS can be solved in time $n^{K+O(1)}$, where $K$ is the number of distinct positive coefficients of the inequality and $n$ is the dimension.
+Despite the \DP-completeness of the facet-recognition problem associated with the KP, one can still recognize specific facets of the KP in polynomial time.
+It has been shown that for an inequality with only binary coefficients on the left-hand side, whether this inequality is facet-defining for a knapsack polytope can be determined in polynomial time \cite{balas1975facets,hammer1975facet,wolsey1975faces}.
+In this paper, we further extend this result to a more general scenario: as long as the inequality has a fixed number of distinct positive coefficients, the corresponding \texttt{KNAPSACK FACETS} can be solved in polynomial time.
+In fact, we will show that, \texttt{KNAPSACK FACETS} can be solved in time $n^{K+O(1)}$, where $K$ is the number of distinct positive coefficients of the inequality and $n$ is the dimension.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec: kp_support}, along with a few auxiliary \DP-complete results, we establish that the recognition problem of a supporting hyperplane for the knapsack polytope is \DP-complete.
 In Section~\ref{sec: kp_facet}, we prove the main result of this paper, which is that recognizing facets for knapsack polytope is also \DP-complete.
-In Section~\ref{sec: xp}, we give a polynomial time algorithm for \emph{KNAPSACK FACETS} on inequalities with fixed number of distinct coefficients.
-Lastly, in Section~\ref{sec: kp_membership}, we show that the problem of recognizing if a given point is in a given knapsack polytope is \NP-complete.
+In Section~\ref{sec: xp}, we give a polynomial time algorithm for \texttt{KNAPSACK FACETS} on inequalities with a fixed number of distinct coefficients. \full{Lastly, in Section~\ref{sec: kp_membership}, we show that the problem of recognizing if a given point is in a given knapsack polytope is \NP-complete.}